-While some exceptions to the proposed moratorium have now been included in the draft ordinance, some are insufficient to dispel the concerns of land owners.
+While exceptions to the proposed moratorium had been included in the previous iteration of the draft ordinance, some have been deleted and those left remaining are insufficient to dispel the concerns of land owners.
 Other, additional exemptions should also be considered and added to allow, for example, activity which may benefit the public and the economy, and activity that when completely precluded by the measure, may result in unintended negative consequences (as discussed above), or severe hardship.

-While the latest draft of the proposed ordinance now contains a provision allowing adjustment of, or other relief from the moratorium upon Council approval of a resolution authorizing the same, terms and procedures, as well as standards and criteria for the application and issuance of such adjustments must still be created and established.
+While the current draft of the proposed ordinance contains a provision allowing adjustment of, or other relief from the moratorium upon approval of a resolution by two-thirds of the members of the County Council, terms and procedures, as well as standards and criteria for the application and issuance of such adjustments must still be created and established to make the provision viable.
+As presently drafted, this vague provision could potentially be interpreted to even authorize the elimination of any or all exceptions to the moratorium.